krzykawska/digital-cv/README.md

 ## 🔨 Career:

 **2022 - present**
-Visiting Scholar (6 months) and consultant, Dept. of Radiation and Cellular Oncology, The University of Chicago, Chicago, USA
+Visiting Scholar (6 months) and consultant (present), Dept. of Radiation and Cellular Oncology, The University of Chicago, Chicago, USA

 02.03.2019 – 30.08.2019
 Maternity leave, birth of the third child